bchugg/bchugg.github.io/index.md

 <p id='caption'>This is Max.
 Max is excited.
 You should see him around yams.</p>

-I'm a first year PhD student in the [machine learning department](https://www.ml.cmu.edu/) at CMU.
+I'm a second year PhD student in the [machine learning department](https://www.ml.cmu.edu/) at CMU.
 I'm advised by [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/).
 Here is a totally-unnecessary-yet-for-some-reason-expected [CV](assets/files/cv.pdf).

 Research-wise, I'm mainly interested in mathematical statistics---sequential analysis, game-theoretic probability, and anytime-valid learning and inference in particular.
 Here are my [papers]({% link papers.md %}) and some informal [research notes]({% link research_notes.md %}).